scarf-sh/docs/docs/funnel-stages.md

 # Using Your Scarf Funnel Stage Data<a id="using-your-scarf-funnel-stage-data"></a>

 Scarf's data combines lead scoring's best features with intent data.
 Real-time activity highlights the companies actively researching and testing your open-source software.
 This data facilitates operationalizing the usage and intent data provided by your Scarf Gateway.

-## Build More Accurate User Personas & Ideal Customer Profiles<a id="build-more-accurate-user-personas--ideal-customer-profiles"></a>

-Your Scarf Analytics can help you identify key facets of your users, including:

-- Demographic data such as location

-- Common browsers and operating systems in use

-- Common download pathways

-- Most active versions

-- Distribution of cloud providers

-- Level and frequency of activity

-- The content referenced most frequently

-## Better Target Your Marketing Activities<a id="better-target-your-marketing-activities"></a>

-A Scarf Funnel Stage of Investigation or Experimentation may indicate companies that are a good fit for some of the following retargeting & nurturing strategies:

-- Pay-per-click or other advertising

-- Email marketing / general outreach sequences

-- Freemium access

-- Community engagement (user forums, contributor programs)

-## Optimize Your Sales Activities<a id="optimize-your-sales-activities"></a>

-A Scarf Funnel Stage of Ongoing Usage may indicate companies that are a good fit for some of the following strategies:

-- Cold calling

-- Event/trade show invitations

-- Targeted communications & content creation

-- Partnerships & collaborations

-Use the data provided by your Scarf funnel to better understand and segment your prospective customers and investors.

-## Predict Churn Ahead of Time<a id="predict-churn-ahead-of-time"></a>
+Utilize the data to track trends in usage over time to indicate your ideal customer profile, highlight opportunities and risks, such as early indicators of potential churn, or documentation that needs more frequent updating.

 Sudden and/or unexpected changes in activity levels or types may indicate a company looking to make a change.
 While this change may be good or bad, it is worthy of attention and investigation.
 Key examples include: